xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Max_Forwards($string = null)`

-Returns a non-negative integer, or `null` if the field value is invalid.
+Returns a non-negative integer, or `null` if the field value is malformed.

 ### `HTTPHeader::Origin($string = null)`

-Returns the result of `parse_url()` on the supplied value, or `null` if the field value is invalid.
+Returns the result of `parse_url()` on the supplied value, or `null` if the field value is malformed.

 Example: